leo-lox/camelus/docs/README.md

 ### 8. Conclusion

-The Camelus UI is developed to provide a user-friendly platform.
+The Camelus UI is developed to provide an user-friendly platform.
 Camelus is designed to offer secure social networking experience.
 Users are in control of their data through the Nostr protocol.
-This application is built with a focus on privacy.
+This application is built with focus on privacy.
 Contributions, feedback and ideas from the community are welcome to help shape and improve the app’s future.